Few enterprise software purchases meet expectations.

 Rough ERP go-live leads to 25% decrease in stock price

 In October 2015 Select Comfort went live with a big bang ERP implementation linking 3 manufacturing plants, 20 distribution hubs, and over 475 company stores.
 Select Comfort, with just over $1 billion in sales, spent more than $30 million on the project in 2015, with estimated spending nearing $100 million over the last 3 years.

 Although the CEO had said things were going well with the ERP implementation, a different picture emerged in the January 2016 quarterly earnings release.
 Overall, sales were down by $83 million, and earnings were $21 million lower than expected.
 While the worst of the problems caused by the ERP implementation appear to be over, the company was expecting to take a hit of around $45 million more in the next quarter.

-Select Comfort have experienced ERP problems before.
-In 2008 the company halted an SAP ERP implementation because they were over budget and behind schedule, which resulted in a $25 million write off.
+Select Comfort has experienced ERP problems before.
+In 2008 the company halted an SAP ERP implementation because they were over budget and behind schedule, which resulted in a $25 million write-off.